iboard/yarb/PRIVACY.md

   sender of this invitation
 * If you cancel your account all your user information will be destroyed.
-  Anyhow, there maybe entries in the server's log-file which remains even you have deleted your account.
+  Anyhow, there maybe entries in the server's log-file which remains there even when you have deleted your account.

 At **iboard.cc** this information will not be visible to anybody expect for the admins of the server.
 We will not use this information for anything.